frontenddogma/web-development-glossary/manuscript/s.md

 : The purchasing and managing of advertisements in online search engines and their content networks.

 Search engine indexing
 : The collecting, parsing, and storing of data to facilitate fast and accurate information retrieval.
-Index design incorporates interdisciplinary concepts from linguistics, cognitive psychology, mathematics, informatics, and computer science.
+Index design incorporates interdisciplinary concepts from computer science, informatics, mathematics, linguistics, and cognitive psychology.
 Popular search engines focus on the full-text indexing of online, natural language documents.
 Media types such as video, audio, and graphics are also searchable.&nbsp;[†](#w-search-engine-indexing)

 Search Engine Marketing
 : A form of Internet marketing that involves the promotion of websites by increasing their visibility in search engine results pages (SERPs) primarily through paid advertising.
 SEM may incorporate search engine optimization (SEO), which adjusts or rewrites website content and site architecture to achieve a higher ranking in search engine results pages to enhance pay per click (PPC) listings.&nbsp;[†](#w-sem)